 Sidewalks put in on Bengal Blvd (~2800 E) for both Canyon View Elementary and Butler Middle school safe walking routes, and on the west side of 2300 E close to Brighton High School.

 Traffic calming improvement at the intersection of Oak Creek Drive and Chalet.
 This was to address the very dangerous use of the "Brighton Bump."
 Other traffic calming activities include a redesign of the Oakledge/Demerest intersection and re-striping on 2325 E, Nantucket Drive, Parkridge Drive, and Banbury Road among others.
+A revision to the Trafffic Calming manual was made in April 2013 with many improvements based on what has been learned since incorporation.

 Scott looks forward to continuing his involvement with the youth, looking for ways to improve communication with residents and working to maintain Cottonwood Heights as a premiere place to live and work.